mongodb/specifications/source/auth/auth.rst

 username
-    MUST specified if more than one OIDC provider is configured and SERVICE_NAME mechanism property is not specified.
+    MUST specified if more than one OIDC provider is configured and PROVIDER_NAME mechanism property is not specified.

 source
     MUST be "$external".
 Defaults to ``$external``.